aidanjrauscher/SemanticSearchWSB/README.md

 - [ ] Add author to post_embedding table and Post type
 - [ ] Run sentiment anlaysis on each post and then return collective sentiment for queries
 - [ ] Filter posts based on descriptiveness/usefulness - perhaps using ChatGPT?
+- [ ] Find a way to map company names and stock tickers (do I even need?).
+- [ ] Finish settings so query embeddings are done with user's API key.